z-aki/z-aki.github.io/docs/digipin/convert digipin to latitude longitude.md

 - [Tampermonkey script for desktop Mozilla Firefox and Google Chrome extension](../tampermonkey/posts/Google Maps DIGIPIN converter.md)

-    To use, right click on any place on the map and the second row in the context menu will be the DIGIPIN.
-Clicking on it will copy it.
+    To use, right click on any place on the map and the last row in the context menu will provide the DIGIPIN of that point.